- The Washington Times - Friday, October 24, 2025

 Some Republicans have accused the health insurance industry of driving up prices for profits.

-KFF said insurers in the Obamacare marketplace have proposed an average gross rate increase of 20% for 2026, only 4 points of which can be attributed to the pending expiration of the enhanced Obamacare subsidies.
+KFF said insurers in the Obamacare marketplace have proposed an average gross rate increase of 20% for 2026, only 4 percentage points of which can be attributed to the pending expiration of the enhanced Obamacare subsidies.

 Representatives for state-based marketplaces sent a letter to congressional leaders in early September warning that extending the subsidies after Sept.
 30 would “result in irreversible coverage losses” from people who decide not to reenroll after seeing their premium costs spike.